 New research by the University of Pennsylvania shows that simply putting people in a competition can nearly double their workout levels.

 “Competitive groups frame relationships in terms of goal-setting by the most active members,” says Damon Centola, an associate professor in University of Pennsylvania’s Annenberg School and the School of Engineering and Applied Sciences, and senior author of a recent paper that examined in the impact of competition on exercise.
 “These relationships help to motivate exercise because they give people higher expectations for their own levels of performance.”

-Unfortunately, at most companies, very few staffers exercise at the office.
-Because most of us exercise in our own neighborhoods or local health clubs, our activities are invisible to our work peers.
-All the potential positive peer pressure has zero impact on colleagues’ fitness attitudes or workout rates.
+Unfortunately, fitness is invisible at most companies, since very few staffers exercise at the office.
+Most people exercise in their own neighborhoods or health clubs.
+So all that potential positive peer pressure has zero impact on colleagues’ fitness attitudes or workout rates.